 At Okehampton Primary School it is our intent that the history element of our curriculum will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world and inspire pupils’ curiosity about the world around them.
 In history, as in all subjects, we are adamant that children who are at risk of underachieving have their needs skilfully and consistently met to protect them from this risk.

 As our pupils progress, they will become equipped to ask perceptive questions, think critically, weigh evidence, use subject specific vocabulary, sift arguments and develop perspective and judgement.
 We want pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
-We aim to deliver the curriculum in a hands on way engaging way, making use of experience days, trips, artefact handling and making the most of our diverse local heritage sites.
+We aim to deliver the curriculum in an engaging way, making use of experience days, trips, artefact handling and making the most of our diverse local heritage sites.

 The impact of our history curriculum is that our pupils demonstrate a coherent knowledge and understanding of Britain’s past and that of the wider world, in addition to being curious to know more about the past.
 By the end of year 6, children have a chronological understanding of British history from the Stone Age to the present day.
 They are able to draw comparisons and make connections between different time periods and their own lives.
 Use evidence to distinguish fact from fiction or discuss the likelihood of accounts being true.
 Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Egyptians.
 In their studies in History, pupils ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective, empathy and judgement.
 They are equipped with historical and analytical skills for life as an adult in the wider world and are ready for the secondary curriculum.
 Most of all, pupils will appreciate history as a tapestry of many stories from all over the world, to be linked with many aspects of learning and not just as one discrete subject.

-The national curriculum for history aims to ensure that all pupils:
+The National Curriculum for history aims to ensure that all pupils: